wences-sanchez/Knowledge-Base/pages/Ansible%3A From Basics to Guru (Legacy).md

-title:: Ansible: From Basics to Guru
+title:: Ansible: From Basics to Guru (Legacy)

 - #tags #O'Reilly #Ansible
 - ## Module 1: Getting Started
 -
 	- ### Lesson 1: Preparing your Managed Infrastructure
-		- What is Ansible (generally)? #flashcard
+		- What is Ansible (generally)?
 			- Ansible is a configuration management tool
 			- It is used  to manage configuration on a pre-deployed infrastructure
 			- It's a DevOps tool